datastax/spark-cassandra-connector/README.md

 ### Saving data from RDD to Cassandra

-Assume, there is a Cassandra table in keyspace `keyspace` named `table` with at least two columns named `column1` and `column2` of type `text`.
+Assume there is a Cassandra table in keyspace `keyspace` named `table` with at least two columns named `column1` and `column2` of type `text`.
 To save a collection of String pairs to this table: